 - Pat chicken dry with paper towel

-- Oil grill grates
+- Oil the grill grates

-- Sprinkle chicken with salt and pepper
+- Sprinkle salt and pepper on chicken

 - To get a char, apply your favorite BBQ sauce at the 20-25 minute mark, flip and apply more as you wish.